mwmlln/shinju_select/README.md

  * Non-registered site visitors have restricted access to the appropriate pages
  * All the site elements reflect the user's login status
  * Restrict the pages to user's account status accordingly
- * Provide the message as a feedback when site vistors take any actions within the site
+ * Provide the message as feedback when site visitors take any actions within the site

 ## 1.5 USER STORIES